dpereira/NathanJamesToolbox/README.md

 	[{"id": "recxyzId","fields": {"SKU": "12345","Product Title": "Sample Title","PDS": ["recapABC"],"Product Class": "New","UPC": ["recABC"]}]

 **Create a list of Airtable record IDs**

-Loop through all the pages and create a dictionary containing the {record ID: column data}.
+- Loop through all the pages and create a dictionary containing the {record ID: column data}.
-This is similar to create_dictionary but this limits the output to just 1 data point with the key being the record ID.
+- This is similar to create_dictionary but this limits the output to just 1 data point with the key being the record ID.
-The function also does not allow you to pass in query parameters.
+- The function also does not allow you to pass in query parameters.

+Example:

 	>>> _airtable = nj.airtableToolbox('abcdefg', 'xyzApiKey')
 	>>> _json_master = _airtable.get_ids('Master', 'SKU')
 	{'recxyzId': '12345', 'recabcId': '54321', 'recasdId': '74125'}

 **Delete a list of Airtable record IDs**

-Delete records in Airtable based on record IDs.
-Please note that the function can only accept a maximum of 10 record IDs per request.
+- Delete records in Airtable based on record IDs.
+- Please note that the function can only accept a maximum of 10 record IDs per request.
 This is an inherit limitation from Airtable.

+Example:

 	>>> # delete_ids(<table name>, <list_id>)
 	>>> _airtable = nj.airtableToolbox('abcdefg', 'xyzApiKey')
 	>>> _airtable.delete_ids('Master', ['recxyzId', 'recabcId', 'recasdId'])

 **Push data to Airtable (Patch / Post)**

-Sends either a patch or post request to the Airtable API.
+- Sends either a patch or post request to the Airtable API.

 |Status|Code|Reason|Description
 |--|--|--|--|
 |Success|200|OK|Request completed successfully.